 Any low to medium strength aquarium light of 6500k or higher will do fine for the Java Fern.
 LED or fluorescent lights are the best light sources to use.

-What Are Good Tank Mates For Java Fern?
+What Are Good Tank Mates For This Plant?

 Fortunately for such a ‘leafy’ plant, Java Fern foliage contains some chemicals that taste bad for plant-eating fish.
 This means they are one of the few safe options for keeping with almost all tropical fish.